oleksandr-petryk/petryk/content/About.md

 ### Back-end developer at Omnigon

 Worked on OpenID provider, based on Express.js and MongoDB.
-There were 3 Vue.js developers in the team, another experienced full-stack developer and I was a back-end developer.
+There were 3 Vue.js developers in the team, another experienced full-stack developer, and I was a back-end developer.

 Achievements:

 - Wrote unit & e2e tests for Express.js application on Jest
 - Ported the app and bunch of others libraries from JS to TS
 - Created one library from scratch (wrote documentation & tests)
 - Rewrote SSR for Vue when migrating from Vue2 to Vue3
 - Configured GitHub Actions for linting and testing
 - Communicated with customers in English